zencart/documentation/content/user/upgrading/detailed_upgrading.md

 weight: 7
 ---

-This guide assumes for simplicity that you have Zen Cart installed in a folder called `store`.
+This guide assumes for simplicity that you have Zen Cart installed in a folder.
+The folder will likely be called something like `store` but in the interests of clarity, we'll call it `old_store`.
 This configuration (placing your store in a subdirectory) allows you to run your old store and your new store side by side for testing before going live.
 If you didn't install your current store in a [subfolder](/user/installing/subfolder/), you can still install your new store in a subfolder for testing, and then remove the subfolder and install at the top level when it's time to go live.

 Note that if you are installing a test version of your cart that uses a different version of PHP than your live site, see [Multiple PHP Versions](/user/upgrading/multiple_php_versions/) for instructions, since the procedure is a little different.